I've been travelling a bit this summer and although I've been

 family does not live there anymore (they moved from California a few years

 before I moved to Georgia).
-We had fun visiting my Italian cousins and beach
+We had fun visiting my Italian cousins, beach

 long time girlfriends.